Exploration

 Onshore Perth Basin

-In line with our business strategy and to meet the power requirements of our mining and mining services operations, MinRes has strategically acquired gas exploration and production assets in the onshore Perth Basin.
+In line with our business strategy and to meet the power requirements of our mining and mining services operations, MinRes has strategically acquired gas exploration assets in the onshore Perth Basin.

 Lockyer Deep-1 discovery